skylarsch/skylarsch.github.io/_posts/2013-11-06-fighting-with-transitiondelegates.md

 After some more investigating and hearing from a few people, I've decided that it's not my problem entirerly.

 **RADAR** rdar://15450840

+***

+Edit 3-18-14

+This issue is fixed in iOS 7.1.
+Radar is closed.